Heading to Paris? Lena from Salut from Paris shares her cost of travel in Paris tips for those wanting to plan a trip to Paris.

 Accommodation in Paris

-A bed in a mixed 12 bed dorm starts at €30 while a double room at the Hotel Ritz next to the Louvre starts at €1200 per night.
+A bed in a mixed 12-bed dorm starts at €30 while a double room at the Hotel Ritz next to the Louvre starts at €1200 per night.

 But apart from these extremes, a double room in a mid-range hotel in a safe and central area will cost around 150€/night.
-We loved the Eiffel Capitol Hotel, not too far from the Eiffel Tower and with decent priced rooms.
+We loved the Eiffel Capitol Hotel, not too far from the Eiffel Tower and with decent-priced rooms.
 You can also choose one of the hotels with a view of the Eiffel Tower but these start at around €300 a night.

-When picking one of the thousands of hotels in Paris, it’s best to keep in mind that there are no objectively unsafe areas within Paris and as every corner of Paris is very well connected by the local Metro, there is nothing really outside the centre.
+When picking one of the thousands of hotels in Paris, it’s best to keep in mind that there are no objectively unsafe areas within Paris and as every corner of Paris is very well connected by the local Metro, there is nothing really outside the center.

 Transport costs in Paris

 The most convenient and cheapest way of getting around in Paris is clearly the Metro.
-The price of a one way Metro ticket is €1.90 but there is also the option of buying day or week Metro passes.
+The price of a one-way Metro ticket is €1.90 but there is also the option of buying day or week Metro passes.

-The costs for those are varying between €7.50 and €32.90 and are depending on the validation lengths and if the pass is for central Paris or also for locations further out like airports, Disneyland Paris or Versailles.
+The costs for those are varying between €7.50 and €32.90 and are depending on the validation lengths and if the pass is for central Paris or also for locations further out like airports, Disneyland Paris, or Versailles.

-Prices food and drink in Paris
+Prices of food and drink in Paris

 Paris is food heaven and while it is possible to have a lunch menu in a Brasserie for €12 or street food for less than €6, there is actually no limit if you really want to spend money.